 Once your baby is born, they are a separate individual.
 Medicare does not cover their health care based on your Medicare eligibility.

-Even if Medicare covers your pregnancy, there are some out-of-pocket costs you should expect to pay, including Part A deductible, Part A coinsurance, Part B deductible, Part B coinsurance, or copayment.
+Even if Medicare covers your pregnancy, you should expect to pay some out-of-pocket costs, including Part A deductible, Part A coinsurance, Part B deductible, Part B coinsurance, or copayment.

-There is no annual limit on how much you could pay for Medicare costs in a given year.
+There is no annual limit on how much you can pay for Medicare costs in a given year.

 Enrolling in a Medicare Supplement plan will add protection to help pay for your portion of the Medicare costs.

 Pregnancy cost with Medicare Advantage

 If you’re in a Medicare Advantage plan, your costs may differ.
 Many Medicare Advantage Plans offer additional benefits that original Medicare doesn’t cover.
 Some Medicare Advantage plans may also provide maternity coverage.

 Medicare Advantage plans will provide you with a maximum out-of-pocket dollar amount.
 That is the most you will pay for your share of expenses in a year.

 Yes, Medicare will typically cover all of your prenatal care.